JachymT/a-level-cs-blog/Algorithms and programming/2.1/2.1.1/Notes.md

 - Flowcharts are an example of abstracted program code.
 - Variables are abstracted away by using names for memeory loactions.
 - Object-oriented programming abstracts real world entities and thier functionality and characteristics
 - Networking and the TCP/IP model.
-They are mde simpler to understand and seperated and provide a clear path for information to travel.
+They are made simpler to understand and seperated and provide a clear path for information to travel.
 The protocols mean each layer can be hidden from the others.